CyberCRI/RedMetrics/API.md

  * code - Number describing the error.

- * message - String describing the error.
+ * description - String describing the error.

 * Status - Object with the following properties

  * apiVersion - Number describing the version, containing major and minor parts (such as 3.21)

- * build - String providing a SHA-1 hash corresponding to the deployed software
+ * build - String describing the build of the software

- * since - Date that the server was last started
+ * startedAt - Date that the server was last started

 ## Endpoints